 To the right, islands like Capri and Ischia dwell as rocky impressions through the mist while, past distant waves, the peninsula city of Sorrento invites you to walk through its lemon tree alleys.
 At the center, the mighty Mount Vesuvius dominates the January vista with an innocent snowcap that belies its fiery past.

 For many people, taking photos of the majestic landscape would be enough.
 But not us.

 We were captivated by the animals who make the city their own.
 These cats and dogs walk with a stagger and have the attitude made famous by the mafiosa that used to rule the city.
-Though we went to Naples to eat Italy food favorites, we couldn’t resist the city’s furriest residents.
+Though we specifically went to Naples to eat great Italian food in one of the top Italian food cities, we couldn’t resist the city’s furriest residents between meals.

 Are the dogs in Naples aware of the beauty they’re born into?
 Probably not.
 They’re likely just begging for another slice of pizza.
 As for us, we were happy to snap pictures of these cute pets.

 Life isn’t much different for the local cats.
 This cat seems to have found plenty of pizza and maybe some gnocchi.
-Yes, life is good for the cute cats and dogs in Naples.
+Life is good for cute cats and their canine friends in Naples.